General relativistic formulas for mass and spin of a Kerr black hole in terms of redshifts and orbital parameters: Introduction

-However, within this Newtonian approach the authors cannot compute the black hole angular momentum.
-Nevertheless, there are various techniques which can bound or estimate the rotation parameter of the black hole, for instance, by using flare emissions with a certain period, the value has been bounded by the following estimation $0.70 \pm 0.11 \, M \leq a \leq M$ \cite{trippe2007}, while an analysis that implements high-frequency quasi-period oscillation renders the following value $a \sim 0.996 M$ \cite{aschenbach1}-\cite{aschenbach3}.
-These estimations show us that SgrA* has a close to extremal value of spin, making static black hole configurations inappropriate to describe the dynamics of this astrophysical object as well as the physics in the vicinity of its event horizon.
+However, within this approach the authors do not compute the black hole angular momentum.
+Nevertheless, there are various techniques which can bound or estimate the rotation parameter of the black hole, for instance, by using flare emissions with a certain period, the value has been bounded by the following estimation $0.70 \pm 0.11 \, M \leq a \leq M$ \citep{trippe2007}, while an analysis that implements high-frequency quasi-period oscillation renders the following value $a \sim 0.996 M$ \citep{aschenbach1,aschenbach2,aschenbach3}.
+On the other hand, the estimated mass of the black hole hosted at the heart of M87, $M = 6.5\times 10^{9} M_{\bigodot}$, was obtained by using general relativistic magnetohydrodynamic models.

-In the near future, the BlackHoleCam project will join three different experiments: the Event Horizon Telescope \cite{EHT}, which will focus on the black hole event horizon looking for emissions from the relativistic plasma accreting onto SgrA*; GRAVITY \cite{gravity}, which will track the stars orbiting SgrA* with a near-infrared interferometer at the Very Large Telescope (VLT), and a set of radio telescopes (including ALMA) for studying and detecting a radio pulsar in tight orbit about SgrA*.
+In the near future, the BlackHoleCam project will join three different experiments: the Event Horizon Telescope \citep{EHT}, which will focus on the black hole event horizon looking for emissions from the relativistic plasma accreting onto SgrA*; GRAVITY \citep{gravity}, which will track the stars orbiting SgrA* with a near-infrared interferometer at the Very Large Telescope (VLT), and a set of radio telescopes (including ALMA) for detecting a radio pulsar in tight orbit about SgrA*.
 The main objective of the BlackHoleCam project is measuring with high accuracy the SgrA* parameters, assuming that a black hole is hosted in the center of our Galaxy.
-On the other side, the Strong Gavity EU project \cite{SGEU} will analyze multi-wavelength spectral and fast timing observations of systems containing different kinds of black holes with the aim of estimating the mass and rotation parameters through measurements of X-ray radiation \cite{mass}-\cite{spin}, a region where precision is considerable better in comparison with the infrared and radio regions.
-Finally, the MICADO project at the Extremely Large Telescope \cite{tri09} will analyze velocity profiles and proper motions of surrounding the SgrA* stars and/or gas by spectroscopy with accuracies that improve the VLT/NACO ones about a factor of five, specifically the stellar proper motions of order of 10 $\mu as/yr$ (400 $m/s$) can be detected within a few years of observations with this facility; moreover, MICADO will also possess an array of 4x4 near-infrared detectors sensitive to the wavelength range $0.8-2.5\, \mu m$.
+On the other hand, the Strong Gavity EU project \citep{SGEU2017} will analyze multi-wavelength spectral and fast timing observations of systems containing different kinds of black holes with the aim of estimating the mass and rotation parameters through measurements of X-ray radiation \citep{mass,spin}.
+Finally, the MICADO project at the Extremely Large Telescope \citep{trippe09} will analyze velocity profiles and proper motions of surrounding the SgrA* stars and/or gas by spectroscopy with accuracies that improve the VLT/NACO ones about a factor of five, specifically the stellar proper motions of order of 10 $\mu as/yr$ (400 $m/s$) can be detected within a few years of observations with this facility.